 Understand Your Target Audience

-Before you can price your Etsy products, you need to understand your target audience.
-Who are your customers, and what are they willing to pay?
+Before you can price your handmade or Etsy store products, you need to understand your target audience.
+Who are your potential customers, and what are they willing to pay?
 Take a look at similar products on Etsy and other marketplaces to get an idea of what prices your competitors are charging.

 You can also conduct surveys or talk to your customers directly to get a better understanding of their needs and preferences.